willjgriff/solidity-livepeer-aragon-app/README.md

     truffle exec scripts/initialiseFirstRound.js
     ```

-4. Copy the Livepeer Controller address, found during the Livepeer deployment after `truffle migrate`, to the configuration file found at `/livepeer/app/config.js`
+4. Copy the Livepeer Controller address, found during the Livepeer deployment after `truffle migrate`, to the configuration file found at `/livepeer/app/config.js` and package.json relevant script.

+5. Compile with the local version of truffle, execute in the `/livepeer` directory (this is necessary as the Aragon CLI truffle config doesn't optimize compilation):
+    ```sh
+    truffle compile --all
+    ```

-5. Deploy the Aragon Dao and Livepeer app, execute in the `/livepeer` directory:
+6. Deploy the Aragon Dao and Livepeer app, execute in the `/livepeer` directory:
     ```sh
     aragon run
     ```